arrow

 Fintech companies such as Funding Circle have created platforms that allow matching borrowers and lenders.
 These platforms often collect a fee based on the borrower’s payback.

 With the introduction of peer-to-peer (P2P) lending in the financial industry, platforms such as Prosper Marketplace or Upstart have transformed the lending environment.
-These platforms enable individuals and small business owners to get loans straight from people who give micro loans to them.
+These platforms enable individuals and small business owners to get loans straight from people who give them micro loans.

 Biometric technology is becoming increasingly crucial in fintech as identity verification becomes more prevalent.
 It provides practical solutions for verifying online transactions, streamlining account access, and even doing away with passwords.